jubitaneja/artifact-cgo/README.md

 ### Evaluation: Section 4.2 to 4.5
 These sections evaluates the precision of several dataflow analyses as shown in examples in the paper.
-Runt the script to reproduce the results.
+Run the script to reproduce the results.
 ```
 $ cd /usr/src/artifact-cgo/precision/test
 $ ./test_precision.sh